amcquistan/openjdk11-openjfx11/README.md

 - New > Java Project
 - Name it whatever
+- Select your JDK 11 you just installed
 - Select the location of the project root (ie, where the build.gradle file lives)
 - Convert project to Gradle project view in eclipse: Right Click Project > Configure > Gradle nature

 #### B) Windows Setup

 - See this [SO question's response](https://stackoverflow.com/questions/52511778/how-to-install-openjdk-11-on-windows)
+- See step 3 in Mac OSX Dev Setup for importing into eclipse

 ### Running Gradle Project